Ukraine Flooding Leaves Three Dead, Hundreds Homeless - UrduPoint

 The worst-hit region is Ivano-Frankivsk on the Romanian border.

+The flooding forced the evacuation of a hospital in the city of Galych.

+"The situation is complicated by the fact that there are patients with the coronavirus," he added.

-Around 70 percent of monthly rainfall in some areas regions fell over several days, said Interior Minister Arsen Avakov, who flew to the disaster zone with the prime minister and the head of the emergency services.
+Around 70 percent of monthly rainfall in some regions fell over several days, said Interior Minister Arsen Avakov.

-More than 100 kilometres of road and around 90 bridges have been destroyed, the interior ministry said Wednesday.
+More than 100 kilometres (60 miles) of road and around 90 bridges have been destroyed, the interior ministry said.

 Authorities were to start deliveries of food by helicopter to villages cut off by the flood waters.

-Is is the biggest flood since 2008, when 39 people were killed in western Ukraine.
+The scale of this flood already exceeded the one in 2008, when 39 people were killed in western Ukraine, Shmygal said.

+Due to heavy rains on Tuesday, there was a sharp rise in the water level of the Tysa river, in some places by four-five metres.

-Some experts blame large-scale and often illegal logging operations in the Carpathian mountains for stripping trees that would normally help contain the run-off.
+Some experts blame large-scale and often illegal logging operations in the Carpathian mountains for removing trees that would normally help contain the run-off.